-- 1. The quality of the activity and the quality of effect the activity will have on the people experiencing it, or its ongoing effect on your practice (or all of these). - 2.
-How the activity will meet all the needs of children, young people and their family members. - 3.
-How realistic the activity is financially.
+- 1. The quality of the activity and the quality of effect the activity will have on the people experiencing - it, or its ongoing effect on your practice (or all of these). - 2.
+How the public will engage with the activity, immediately or in the long term. - 3.
+How the activity will be managed and its ongoing effect; and - 4.
+How realistic the activity is financially, and its future effect.

-Risk and the assessment process
+Risk and the assessment process:

 Risk is important in many activities.
 By taking risks, applicants can often find ways to break new ground, reach new markets or increase the range of work they do.
-We value innovative and co-produced short break activities but understand these sometimes can be barrier to some organisations.
-However, the benefits of innovation and their associated risks can include: